loreandstory/tic-tac-toe/README.md

 - `bundler` (A Ruby gem for handling project dependencies.
 Install by running `$ gem install bundler` after `Ruby` has been installed.)

-- `tput` (Used to check the size of the terminal `tic-tac-toe` is run withing.
+- `tput` (Used to check the size of the terminal `tic-tac-toe` is run within.
 Installed by default on most Linux distributions.)

 ## Installation